 dividends to the non-cumulative preference share-holders - be reduced, this should be taken into consideration when calculating basic EPS).
-On the other hand, this approach seems not to be in line with the guidance as provided in IAS 33.14 (a), which requires 'declaration' of the dividend, not simply its 'proposal'.
+On the other hand, this approach obviously is not in line with the guidance as provided in IAS 33.14 (a), which requires 'declaration' of the dividend, not simply its 'proposal'.